dotnet/docs-aspire/docs/deployment/azure/aca-deployment-azd-in-depth.md

 }
 ```

-This file is how AZD remembers (on a per environment basis) which services should be exposed with a public endpoint.
-AZD can be configured to support multiple environments
+This file is how `azd` remembers (on a per environment basis) which services should be exposed with a public endpoint. `azd` can be configured to support multiple environments

 ### Initial deployment

-1. In order to deploy the .NET Aspire application, authenticate to Azure AZD to call the Azure resource management APIs.
+1. In order to deploy the .NET Aspire application, authenticate to Azure `azd` to call the Azure resource management APIs.

     ```azurecli
     azd auth login